scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

-# A Sample Application of ScalarDB Analytics with PostgreSQL
+# Sample Application for ScalarDB Analytics with PostgreSQL

-This pages describe [the sample application](https://github.com/scalar-labs/scalardb-samples/scalardb-analytics-postgresql) of ScalarDB Analytics with PostgreSQL.
+This tutorial describes how to create a sample application for ScalarDB Analytics with PostgreSQL.

-## Setting up the database
+## Set up the database

-First, you need to set up the database to run analytical queries with ScalarDB Analytics with PostgreSQL.
-If you haven't done it yet, please follow the instructions in [the Getting Started page](./getting-started.md).
+First, you must set up the database to run analytical queries with ScalarDB Analytics with PostgreSQL.
+If you have not set up the database yet, please follow the instructions in [Getting Started](https://scalardb.scalar-labs.com/docs/3.9/scalardb-analytics-postgresql/getting-started.md).

 ## Schema in ScalarDB

-In this application, you have the tables with the following schema in the ScalarDB database:
+In this application, you have tables with the following schema in the ScalarDB database:

 ```mermaid
 erDiagram